An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Generalised linear models

-In preparation of the subsequent discussion on the application of iterative numerical simulations for advancing the building of a {\bf statistical model}, we draw the reader's attention to the empirical fact that {\bf standardisation} of the metrically scaled components in the $\boldsymbol{y}$- and $\boldsymbol{X}$-data, and, consequently, of the related regression coefficients~$\boldsymbol{\beta}$, renders iterative numerical simulations more efficient by reducing autocorrelation in the sampling outcomes.
-This immediately improves the {\bf mixing properties} of the sampling outcomes, and, ultimately, the overall {\bf numerical stability} of the approximative solutions for posterior probability distributions; cf. Krusch\-ke (2015)~\ct[Sec.~17.2]{kru2015} and McElreath (2016)~\ct[p~226]{mce2016}.
-Standardisation amounts to a homogenisation of scales.
-It proves to be a straightforward algebraical exercise to transform back variables and model parameters from standardised scales to original scales, once simulations have been completed.
+In preparation of subsequent discussions on the application of iterative numerical simulations for the building of a \textbf{statistical model}, we draw the reader's attention to the empirical fact that \textbf{standardisation} of the metrically scaled components in the $\boldsymbol{y}$- and $\boldsymbol{X}$-data, and, consequently, of the related \textbf{model parameters}~$\boldsymbol{\beta}$, renders iterative numerical simulations more efficient by reducing autocorrelation in the sampling outcomes.
+This immediately improves the \textbf{mixing properties} of the sampling outcomes, and, ultimately, the overall \textbf{numerical stability} of the approximative solutions for \textbf{posterior joint probability distributions}; cf. Krusch\-ke (2015)~\ct[Sec.~17.2]{kru2015} and McElreath (2020)~\ct[p~111]{mce2020a}. \textbf{Standardisation} amounts to a homogenisation of \textbf{measurement scales}; cf. Ref.~\ct[Subsec.~3.2.6]{hve2019}.
+It proves to be a straightforward algebraical exercise to transform back variables and model parameters from standardised measurement scales to original measurement scales, once simulations have been completed.